aisha-x/THM/Rooms/PT/Linux-privilege-escalation.md

 - `no_root_squash`   -> It means that if a remote user connects as root, they stay root.
 - `no_subtree_check` -> Prevents subtree checking (used for performance).

-By default, NFS downgrades the root user from a remote client to nobody user when accessing files (this is called root squashing).
+By default, NFS downgrades the root user from a remote client to the nobody user when accessing files (this is called root squashing).
 This prevents a remote root user from writing to sensitive files on the NFS server.

 But with `no_root_squash`, that restriction is disabled — the remote root stays root on the shared directory.
 That means:

 If you can mount this **NFS share** and act as root on your system, you can create files owned by root or even upload a root-owned SSH key, giving you root shell access on the server.

-First Enumerate mountable shares from our machine.
+First, enumerate mountable shares from our machine.
 ```bash
 ─$ showmount -e 10.10.129.69
 Export list for 10.10.129.69: